 On February 13 and 14, 2016, New York is offering a free ice fishing weekend, in which New Yorkers can try the sport without a license.
 Click here for more information.

+Winter anglers from near and far are drawn to New York State's abundant lakes, ponds, rivers and streams.
 Even if you don't know a tip-up from a Lindy Jig, you can still hook your share with ice fishing.
 All you need is an ice chisel, skimmer, hand line, hooks, sinkers and bait - plus a few layers of warm clothing!

-Bundle up and drop a line.
-Your catch will be already iced!
+So, bundle up and drop a line.
+Your catch is already iced!